Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 Low Tire Pressure Can Cause Your Car to Shake

-Low tire pressure is another common cause of steering wheel vibration or car shake.
-Low tire pressure can cause problems:
+In addition to being a common cause of steering wheel vibration or car shake, low tire pressure can cause the following problems:

 - poor fuel mileage